architegrity/vpn-up-for-openconnect/README.md

 A shell script for openconnect which allows:</br>
 - to define multiple VPN connections</br>
-- to run openconnect without entering the username and password.
+- to run openconnect without entering the username and password</br>
+- to run in the background</br>
+- to authenticate with a certiftcate

 ### Sample configuration section ###
 ```